Skip to main content

 • MAV should not be enabled on clusters with only one administrator.

-• If there is only one person in the MAV group, that MAV administrator cannot enter protected operations; regular administrators must enter them and the MAV administrator can only approve.
+• If there is only one person in the MAV group, that MAV administrator cannot initiate protected operations; regular administrators must initiate protected operations, and the MAV administrator can only approve.

 • If you want MAV administrators to be able to execute protected operations, the number of MAV administrators must be one greater than the number of approvals required.
 For example, if two approvals are required for a protected operation, and you want MAV administrators to execute them, there must be three people in the MAV administrators group.